 Keep Your Background Professional

-The best option for your background is neutral.
+The best background option is neutral.
 This could be an empty wall or one with some non-offensive artwork adorning it.
-Finding the right backdrop for your interview can often be tricky, which is why you might need to use a filter.
-Most video conferencing platforms offer a range of filter backgrounds that help blur out anything in the background you wouldn’t want the interviewer to catch sight of.
-Using a neutral filter, such as a simple fade-out or blur, is best.
+Finding the fitting backdrop for your interview can often be tricky so that you might need a filter.
+Most video conferencing platforms offer a range of filter backgrounds that help blur out anything in the background you wouldnât want the interviewer to catch sight of.
+A neutral filter, such as a simple fade-out or blur, is best.

 Check The Lighting Beforehand

-Lighting can have a huge impact on how you come across in your interview.
-It can also cause significant glare that could impede you or your interviewer.
-It is best to test out the lighting you’ll use well in advance and consider keeping any blinds or curtains in the interview room closed or partially shut to prevent the weather from having an impact.
+Lighting can greatly impact how you come across in your interview and cause significant glare that could impede you or your interviewer.
+It is best to test out the lighting youâll use well in advance and consider keeping any blinds or curtains in the interview room closed or partially shut to prevent the weather from having an impact.

 Brush Up On Your Virtual Meeting Etiquette

-If you’re not overly experienced in virtual meeting etiquette, it is a good idea to review the basics to ensure you don’t make any accidental faux pas.
-At this point, most people are pretty well versed in the usual virtual meeting etiquette, but it doesn’t hurt to be extra prepared.
-Anchor AI is an expert in all things virtual meeting, making them ideal guides to help you understand your meeting etiquette.
+If youâre not overly experienced in virtual meeting etiquette, reviewing the basics is a good idea to ensure you donât make any accidental faux pas.
+At this point, most people are pretty well versed in the usual virtual meeting etiquette, but it doesnât hurt to be extra prepared.
+Anchor AI is an expert in virtual meetings, making them ideal guides to help you understand your meeting etiquette.

 Keep A Notebook Handy

 Having something to note down important information can be invaluable.
-It is also best to let your interviewer know if you’re writing something down, as it may not always be apparent from the video.
+It is also best to let your interviewer know if youâre writing something down, as it may not always be apparent from the video.
 This will help account for any pauses that may occur as a result.
-You could also include some critical skills and talking points in your notebook, but you should avoid relying on this too heavily, as it may end up sounding stilted or scripted.
+You could also include some critical skills and talking points in your notebook, but you should avoid relying too heavily, as it may sound stilted or scripted.

 Test Your Technology And Internet Speed

-Making sure all your equipment works is crucial – the last thing you want during your interview is for the internet to go down or your equipment to malfunction.
-Test the conferencing platform, your webcam and microphone thoroughly before the interview.
+Making sure all your equipment works is crucialâthe last thing you want during your interview is for the internet to go down or your equipment to malfunction.
+Test the conferencing platform, your webcam, and your microphone thoroughly before the interview.
 Also, do an upload speed test of your internet to ensure it can handle the video call.

 Of course, sometimes things might still go wrong despite our best efforts.
 If this happens to you, it is vital to remain calm.
-Speak professionally to the camera until you can ascertain whether the issue is on your end or theirs, and shoot off a quick email explaining the problem.
+Speak professionally to the camera until you can ascertain whether the issue is on your end or theirs, and send a quick email explaining the problem.
 You could also sign off from the interview and attempt to reconnect.

 Make Eye Contact Through The Camera